tlswg/tls13-spec/draft-ietf-tls-tls13.md

 %%% Key Exchange Messages

-       enum { psk_ke(0), psk_dhe_ke(1), (255) } PskKeyExchangeMode;
-       enum { psk_auth(0), psk_sign_auth(1), (255) } PskAuthenticationMode;
+       opaque PskIdentity<0..2^16-1>;

        struct {
            select (Handshake.msg_type) {
                case client_hello:
-                  opaque identity<0..2^16-1>;
-                  PskKeyExchangeMode ke_modes<1..255>;
-                  PskAuthenticationMode auth_modes<1..255>;

-               case hello_retry_request:
-                   opaque identity<0..2^16-1>;
+                  PskIdentity identities<6..2^16-1>;

                case server_hello:
-                   // empty.
+                  uint16 selected_identity;
            };
        } PreSharedKeyExtension;

-identity
+identities
-: An identity (labels for a key) that the client is willing to negotiate with the server; in the case of HelloRetryRequest this value includes the server's suggested identity.
+: A list of the identities (labels for keys) that the client is willing to negotiate with the server.
+If sent alongside the "early_data" extension (see {{early-data-indication}}), the first identity is the one used for 0-RTT data.

-ke_modes
-: The key exchange modes that this key can be used with, in order of client preference, with most preferred first.

-auth_modes
-: The authentication modes that this key can be used with, in order of client preference, with most preferred first.

 selected_identity
 : The server's chosen identity expressed as a (0-based) index into the identities in the client's list.
 {: br}

-The PSK offered by the client also indicates the authentication and key exchange modes with which the server can use it, with each list being in the order of the client's preference, with most preferred first.
 Any PSK MUST only be used with a single HKDF hash algorithm.
 This restriction is automatically enforced for PSKs established via NewSessionTicket ({{NewSessionTicket}}) but any externally-established PSKs MUST also follow this rule.

-PskKeyExchangeMode values have the following meanings:

-psk_ke
-: PSK-only key establishment.
-In this mode, the server MUST not supply a "key_share" value.

-psk_dhe_ke
-: PSK key establishment with (EC)DHE key establishment.
-In this mode, the client and servers MUST supply "key_share" values as described in {{key-share}}.
-{:br}

-PskAuthenticationMode values have the following meanings:

-psk_auth
-: PSK-only authentication.
-In this mode, the server MUST NOT supply either a Certificate or CertificateVerify message.
-[TODO: Add a signing mode.]

-{::comment}
-psk_sign_auth
-: PSK authentication plus a digital signature from the server.
-In this mode, the server MUST send Certificate ({{certificate}}) and CertificateVerify ({{certificate-verify}}) messages.
-{:/comment}
-{:br}

 Each PSK MUST be associated with a single Hash algorithm.
 For PSKs established via the ticket mechanism ({{NewSessionTicket}}), this is the Hash used for